ginnox1/CanalNetworkDocs_online/Introduction/Introduction.md

 * Compact saving and sharing of design data

 * ... and more.

+## Important System Related Notes

+CanalNETWORK application has the following minimum system requitements.

+- Machine: Core i7, 9th Gen, X64 (SSD highly Recommended)

+- RAM: 8GB

+- GPU: 4GB

+- Screen resolution 1080x1980 (FHD).
+Two monitors recommended for working with AutoCAD side by side.

+Working with different AutoCAD versions is possible.

+- iCAD and CanalNETWORK products are fully tested on AutoCAD 2018 version.
+However, users have applied them using AutoCAD 2020, 2022, 2023 versions.
+This include Civil3D products, started as AutoCAD apps.

+- If there are multiple versions of AutoCAD installed on a machine, CanalNETWORK product links to the current open version, and retains this version through out the session.
+It will not work with other versions opened after this.
+To connect with other versions, restart the CanalNETWORK application.

 ## Data and Software required for use with CanalNETWORK